Skip to main content

 The BPAC generally meets the second Monday of every quarter.
 Meetings are open to the public.

-BPAC 2024 Meeting Calendar
+BPAC 2026 Meeting Calendar

 It is the policy of the City of Columbia that all City-sponsored public meetings and events are accessible to people with disabilities.
-If you need assistance in participating in this meeting or event due to a disability as defined under the ADA, please call the City’s ADA Coordinator at (803) 545-3009 or e-mail [email protected] as soon as possible but no later than 48 hours before the scheduled meeting or event to request an accommodation.
+If you need assistance in participating in this meeting or event due to a disability as defined under the ADA, please call the City’s interim ADA Coordinator at (803) 545-3004 or e-mail Sharon.Nelson@columbiasc.gov as soon as possible but no later than 48 hours before the scheduled meeting or event to request an accommodation.

 Upcoming Local Events